What is burnout?

-To practice self-care doesn’t mean to treat yourself to a coffee break or pedicure once in a while.
-It means to leave work daily at a reasonable hour to enjoy time with your family.
+Practice self-care doesn’t mean treating yourself to a coffee break or pedicure once in a while.
+It means leaving work daily at a reasonable hour to enjoy time with your family.
 Permit yourself to take time off.
 Plan vacations or weekends away 3-6 months ahead to get away from work.
 If you take a break, turn your phone off.
 Learn to say no. It is necessary to set healthy boundaries between work and your personal life.

 Practice a hobby – something that has nothing to do with work.
 To be creative is inspiring and is a powerful antidote to burnout.
 It can change an ordinary day into something you look forward to.

 It is essential to share with people in your life how you are doing.
 You might feel not to burden them with your problems, but sharing how one feels creates a deeper bond between people.
 Make time to engage socially with work colleagues too.

 If you take a break at work, don’t revert to your smartphone, which only isolates you more.
 It is healthier if you engage with the people around you and build friendships.
 Having friends to chat and joke with during the day can help relieve stress from an unfulfilling or demanding job, improve your job performance, or get you through a rough day.

 Falling into a negative frame of mind is easy.
 Practice positive thinking.
 Joining a good cause is an excellent way to get involved with something that inspires you outside of work.